- Student Life

 NWCCD’s Early Childhood Education Associate of Science program at Sheridan College will give you hands-on training and theoretical knowledge.
 NWCCD’s Early Childhood Education degree is easily transferrable and may serve as a minor to many Elementary Education programs.
-The Early Childhood Education program degree is a four-semester program designed to prepare you for employment as a teacher, assistant teacher, or administrators in early childhood programs including center-based child care, preschools, and Head Start programs.
+The Early Childhood Education program degree is a two year program designed to prepare you for employment as a teacher, assistant teacher, or administrators in early childhood programs including center-based child care, preschools, and Head Start programs.
 The courses are delivered in eight-week sessions and completely online.
 The program provides foundational knowledge in child development, early childhood professional standards, program and curriculum planning and administration, and guidance and assessment techniques.

 As the only programs in Wyoming to offer core Early Childhood Education courses online in eight-week sessions, NWCCD will prepare you for your future job opportunities.
 NWCCD program is one of two programs in Wyoming to offer the Child Development Associate certificate, which requires a national board test.

 Early childhood teachers are vital to helping young children get ready for school.